fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Matter Folder' %}

-*Where:* Scavenged from Gaia facilities in the Magma Rifts.
+*Where:*

-*Blueprint:* Inside Lisa Chapman's quarters in Epsilon.
+- In the locked crate in Chapman's quarters in Epsilon.
+- In the Rho bunker.

 An essential part of any teleportation device.
 Y'know.
-Used to construct [Cargo Drone mk IIs](#cargo-drone), which can carry resources across space and time, as well as [Matter Transporters](#matter-transporter), of which you only need to *build* one.
+Used to construct [Model 2 Cargo Drones](#cargo-drone), which can carry resources across space and time, as well as [Matter Transporters](#matter-transporter), of which you only need to *build* one.

 {% endaethusitem %}
 {% aethusitem 'Matter Transporter' %}

 *Where:* Constructed (Facilities).

+*Blueprint:* In the locked crate inside Lisa Chapman's quarters in Epsilon.
+(Because it's inside a crate, it shows up as an item you have to Use from your inventory.)

 *Cost:* 15x [Reinforced Material](#reinforced-building-material), 2x [Advanced Electronics](#advanced-electronics), 2x [Servomotor](#servomotor), 2x [Kalynite Frame](#kalynite-frame), 3x [Meteorite Frame](#meteorite-frame), 1x [Matter Folder](#matter-folder)

+*Power:* &ndash;6

 An honest-to-god teleporter that will connect you to the facilities beyond the Lost World.
-You'll need to click on it to dial in a station code before entering, although the game will helpfully display all the station codes you know so you don't have to remember them.
+Click on it to dial in a station code before entering, although the game will helpfully display all the station codes you know so you don't have to remember them.
 You *do* have to remember which code goes with which station, though.

 {% endaethusitem %}
 {% aethusitem 'Medical Supplies' %}